 It wasn’t until the 12th century or The Late Middle Ages that the term dagger reappeared.
 This weapon reappeared as the ‘knightly dagger’.
 By The Late Middle Ages, the dagger was engineered into a most common arm tool for civilian use.

 Daggers were often used as a secondary weapon in close combat during this time.
-In the 14th century, medieval weapon ‘knightly dagger’ evolved into a much longer and larger knife known as baselard.
+In the 14th century, the medieval weapon ‘knightly dagger’ evolved into a much longer and larger knife known as a baselard.

 Medieval Weapons - Facts and Information